eclipse-tractusx/tractusx-edc/docs/development/decision-records/2025-03-28-expose-bpns-from-group/README.md

     2. Populate the groups table with the groups in the `edc_business_partner_group` table (by parsing the groups json array);
     3. Create and populate a many-to-many junction table relating the BPNs listed in the `edc_business_partner_group` table and the new groups table;
     4. Update the statement templates in the [`PostgresBusinessPartnerGroupStatements`](https://github.com/eclipse-tractusx/tractusx-edc/blob/0.9.0/edc-extensions/bpn-validation/business-partner-store-sql/src/main/java/org/eclipse/tractusx/edc/validation/businesspartner/store/sql/PostgresBusinessPartnerGroupStatements.java) to target the updated logic;
-    5. Adapt the `BaseBusinessPartnerGroupApiController` CUD operations to target the `edc_business_partner_group` and the new BPN Groups table.
+    5. Adapt the `BaseBusinessPartnerGroupApiController` CRUD operations to target the `edc_business_partner_group` and the new BPN Groups table.
     6. After all this, [the column groups](https://github.com/eclipse-tractusx/tractusx-edc/blob/0.9.0/edc-extensions/migrations/control-plane-migration/src/main/resources/org/eclipse/tractusx/edc/postgresql/migration/bpn/V0_0_1__Init_BusinessGroup_Schema.sql#L20) in the table `edc_business_partner_group` can be dropped.